Innmind/documentation/docs/getting-started/operating-system/index.md

 $os instanceof OperatingSystem; // returns true
 ```

-You'll see in the following sections all the ways you can use this object.
+You'll see in the following chapters all the ways you can use this object.

 !!! info ""
     From this point on everytime you see the variable `$os` it references this object.